cwchentw/coru/README.md

 # coru

-`coru`, aka code ruler, add line numbers and, optionally, width numbers to source code in the form of its comment.
+`coru`, aka code ruler, add line numbers and, optionally, width numbers to source code in the form of its comments.
 Commented source code are mainly used as demonstrative code snippets.

 ## Warning